- These members of the arthropod family love hanging around humans and frequently take up residence in mattresses and bedding.

 |Habitat||Bed bug infestations are everywhere.
 From office buildings and homes to hotels and public transportation.
 Excellent hitchhikers, they end up in beds, furniture, baseboards, walls, etc.||While dust mites can end up in beds and environments similar to bed bug behavior, dust mites also lean towards carpeting, curtains, and fabric-covered furniture.
 Another identification is they like dark areas where dust accumulates.|

 |Lifespan||The facts are they live between two and four months.
 Under ideal circumstances, bed bugs can survive up to a year.
 Adults and older nymphs can keep it moving for months without getting a blood meal.||Dust mites go through five stages in the life cycle, going from egg to adult.
 The adult can live up to get weeks after the cycle completes.|

 |Class||Bed bugs belong to the insect family.||Dust mites are spiders.|

 Dust Mite Bites vs Bed Bugs Bites

-What’s unnerving as well is that bed bugs inject a victim with an anesthetic and an anticoagulant, preventing said victim from feeling the bite.
+What’s also unnerving is that bed bugs inject a victim with an anesthetic and an anticoagulant, preventing the said victim from feeling the bite.
 In essence, you could be bitten all night without realizing a thing is wrong.
 Below are some more detailed facts comparing dust mite bites vs bed bugs, as well as other information.

 6 Key Differences Between Bed Bugs and Dust Mites